- May 20, 2020

 #1: How to add $10K to your salary! – The power of a killer construction / engineering resume (CV) in Canada

-For four years, I’ve been consuming resumes non-stop.
+For nearly ten years, I’ve been consuming resumes non-stop.
 I review one construction or engineering resume after another, and decide whether to invest my time in learning more about the candidate.

 Time is finite.
 In HR, we decide which candidates will help our clients by scanning their resume.
 Sometimes we see the potential in a candidate despite a poor resume, and sometimes the candidate’s potential will be missed simply because of a poor resume!

 My agency, Outpost Recruitment, provides recruitment services to successful construction and engineering companies, so I need to think the same way they do.
 They want the top 10-20% of talent, so that’s where I focus.

 Many candidates can make that top grade with a little coaching and work on communicating their skills.
 We coach candidates to build a construction or engineering resume that helps them differentiate their skills and experience, leapfrog the competition, and earn more money.

 Your resume is a reflection of what you think of yourself as a professional.
 Anyone can enhance their construction or engineering resume and pack a bigger punch in their job search with a little bit of effort.

 Why do we dislike working on our resume?